rancher/rke2-docs/docs/backup_restore.md

 In RKE2, snapshots are stored on each etcd node.
 If you have multiple etcd or etcd + control-plane nodes, you will have multiple copies of local etcd snapshots.

 You can take a snapshot manually while RKE2 is running with the `etcd-snapshot` subcommand.
 For example: `rke2 etcd-snapshot save --name pre-upgrade-snapshot`.
-See the full list of etcd-snapshot subcommands at the [subcommands page](reference/subcommands.md#etcd-snapshot)

 ## Cluster Reset